On completion students will be eligible to receive the Initial Crime Investigation Development programme PIP Level 2.

 Plan, conduct and analysis interviews with victims, witnesses and suspects

 be subject to self, peer and tutor review

 collecting and collating evidence

 develop a "policy book"

-Present evidence in a court setting and be cross examined by a CPS solicitor.
+Present evidence in a court setting and be cross examined.

 In general terms the holders of the BSc in Policing with Criminal Investigation should be able to demonstrate:

 Knowledge and a critical understanding of the principles of Policing and Investigation

 Successful application in the workplace of a range of knowledge and skills learnt throughout the programme